May you be a faithful friend, a worthy opponent, strong in deeds, and a saint in God’s service

-At Northmount School for Boys, our House System is the backbone for creating, maintaining, and fostering a close com-munity across all grade levels.
-At the beginning of the academic year, new students are inducted into one of the three Houses of which they remain a part of throughout their Northmount tenure.
+At Northmount School for Boys, our House System is the backbone for creating, maintaining, and fostering a close-knit community across all grade levels.
+At the beginning of the academic year, new students are inducted into one of the four Houses of which they remain a part of throughout their Northmount tenure.
 Each house represents a Canadian individual who has had a significant impact in their respective fields and exemplifies the qualities that we wish to see in our graduates:

 The Knighting Ceremony and House System help all of our boys to feel a sense of community.
 Especially for new students, the House System helps them quickly develop a feeling of belonging as they quickly bond with their new house mates.
 Together they will work for years to achieve a common goal: winning the House Cup!